LearningMike/SquareAUN/README.md

 # Square
-A Community project by Michael and Jessie
+A AUN Community project by Michael, Jessie and Hanis